namestarlit/airbnb-clone-project/README.md

 Implements database indexing, query optimization, and caching strategies to improve performance and scalability.
 This ensures fast data retrieval even as the system scales with more users, properties, and bookings.

+## API Security

+Security is a critical component of the Airbnb Clone project to protect sensitive user data, ensure safe financial transactions, and maintain system integrity.
+The following measures will be implemented to secure the backend APIs:

+#### 1. **Authentication**

+All API endpoints will be protected using **token-based authentication** (e.g., JSON Web Tokens - JWT).
+This ensures that only verified users can access protected resources, such as user profiles, bookings, or property listings.

+**Why it matters**: Prevents unauthorized access to user accounts and ensures secure user identification across sessions.

+#### 2. **Authorization**

+Role-based access control (RBAC) will be enforced to restrict actions based on user roles (e.g., guest vs host).
+For example, only hosts can create or manage properties, and only users who made a booking can leave a review.

+**Why it matters**: Ensures that users can only perform actions they are permitted to, protecting data integrity and enforcing business logic.

+#### 3. **Rate Limiting**

+Rate limiting will be applied to critical endpoints (e.g., login, registration, booking) to prevent brute force attacks and abuse.
+Tools like Django Ratelimit or API gateway-level controls will be used.

+**Why it matters**: Helps prevent denial-of-service (DoS) attacks, brute force login attempts, and API abuse.

+#### 4. **Input Validation & Sanitization**

+All user input will be validated and sanitized to guard against common vulnerabilities such as SQL injection, cross-site scripting
+(XSS), and malicious file uploads.

+**Why it matters**: Ensures the system can’t be manipulated or compromised through invalid or dangerous input.

+#### 5. **Secure Payments**

+Sensitive operations such as payments will be handled through secure, PCI-compliant third-party services (e.g., Stripe or Flutterwave).
+Transaction data will be validated and recorded securely, without storing raw card data.

+**Why it matters**: Protects financial information, builds user trust, and ensures legal compliance with data protection standards.

+#### 6. **HTTPS Enforcement**

+All communications between the client and server will be encrypted using HTTPS with TLS.
+This ensures data confidentiality and prevents man-in-the-middle (MITM) attacks.

+**Why it matters**: Protects user credentials, personal data, and payment information in transit.

+Together, these security measures form a strong foundation for building a secure, user-centric platform that protects users and the system from unauthorized access, data breaches, and other potential threats.